 In a conflict situation, the body, posture and the mind are all vulnerable areas.
 Aikido is a self-defence system based on exploiting the weaknesses of an opponent by turning the opponent’s power against them using the exact degree of control required to neutralise their energy without inflicting undue harm or injury.
 When practiced regularly, it will develop a fitter, suppler and stronger body with improved flexibility, reflexes and reactions improving even your everyday lifestyle.

-Students will follow a structured program by qualified instructor (Sensei) being certified from the Aikido World Headquarters, Japan, based on both individual needs and Aikido technical syllabus which will provide the student a gradual progress in his / her Aikido study.
+Students will follow a structured program by qualified instructor (Sensei) being certified from the Aikido World Headquarters (Aikikai Foundation), Japan, based on both individual needs and Aikido technical syllabus which will provide the practitioner a gradual progress in his / her Aikido study.

 In the first few weeks you will learn step by step how to fall safely when you get unbalanced, divert and reverse an attack, escape from holds and apply simple but very effective counter offensive techniques that will give you an advantage that you never thought possible.

 What to Wear

 Wear something loose that is not going to hinder your movements: such as tracksuit bottoms and a plain T-shirt.
 Remove all jewellery and hair clasps for safety purposes during the classes.
 Empty your pockets from everything, such as wallets and mobile phones (which must be switched to silent mode).

 So you found the dojo (training hall) and you have your tracksuit on, what next?
 Take your shoes off before walking onto the mats as training is barefoot.
 If you look around most people will be getting ready, changing into their keikogi (training uniform).